michaelmarsillo/RPAforPDF/README.md

 # 📝 Utility Marx PDF Filler

-A **React-based** application designed to automate the process of filling out the ULT and PG.1 PDF forms for the utility locating company I previously worked at.
+A **React-based** application designed to automate the process of filling out the ULT, PG.1 and JHA PDF forms for the utility locating company I previously worked at.

 ---

 ## 🚀 Features

-- 📄 **Fill out the ULT and PG.1 PDFs** automatically
+- 📄 **Fill out the ULT, PG.1 and JHA PDFs** automatically
 - 🎨 **Simple and user-friendly UI**
 - ⚡ **Fast and efficient form processing**
 - 📂 **Stores preloaded PDFs in the `public/pdfs` folder**